larrywang0701/cs3219-ay2425s1-project-g36/frontend/README.md

 ### Adding dependencies: `yarn add PACKAGE_NAME`

 To add an NPM dependency to this application, use the `yarn add` command to add the specific desired `npm` package.

+For more Yarn commands and their equivalents in terms of the `npm` command, you may refer to this cheatsheet [here](https://shift.infinite.red/npm-vs-yarn-cheat-sheet-8755b092e5cc).